betheden/hebrew-grammar/content/number_plural.rst

 ~~~~~~~~~~~

 Generally, all :ref:`nominal<participle_active-nominal>` and :ref:`adjectival<participle_active-adjectival>`
 participles in plural form use the common plural.
-A verbal participle in plural form indicates that the subject of the
+A :ref:`verbal participle<participle_active-verbal>` in plural form indicates that the subject of the
 participle is plural.

 .. csv-table:: Example: ??? ?:??